Ultraviolet Sterilization

 Many customers do it themselves with our instructions.
 But annual professional service ensures nothing is missed.

-• The lamp loses effectiveness - even if it's still glowing.
+A: The lamp loses effectiveness - even if it's still glowing.

 Here's what most people don't understand: